 - The $16,728 Social Security Bonus You Cannot Afford to Miss

-George Budwell owns shares of Pfizer.
-Jeremy Bowman owns shares of Nike.
-Keith Noonan owns shares of Activision Blizzard.
-The Motley Fool owns shares of and recommends Activision Blizzard and Under Armour (A Shares).
-The Motley Fool recommends Nike.
+Brian Feroldi owns shares of Mastercard, Starbucks, and Walt Disney.
+Daniel Miller has no position in any of the stocks mentioned.
+Jeremy Bowman owns shares of Starbucks and Walt Disney.
+The Motley Fool owns shares of and recommends Mastercard, Starbucks, and Walt Disney.
 The Motley Fool has a disclosure policy.